Paul Bern: Alternative theories

 In 1990, film producer Samuel Marx, a friend and colleague of both Bern and Irving Thalberg, published a book giving a different version of Bern's death.
 Marx, at the time the head of MGM's screenwriting department, said he had gone to Bern's house in the early morning of September 5, before the police were notified of the body's discovery, and had seen Thalberg tampering with evidence.
 The next day, he had been among the studio executives who were told by Louis B. Mayer that the case would have to be ruled "suicide because of impotence" in order to avoid a scandal which would have finished Harlow's film career.
-Marx, after reviewing the evidence, concluded that Bern was murdered by his former common-law wife Dorothy Millette, who then committed suicide by drowning two days later.
+Marx, after reviewing the evidence, concluded that Bern was murdered by his former common-law wife Dorothy Millette, who then died by suicide by drowning two days later.
 In a 1974 interview, Henry Hathaway (who also worked under Bern) concurred with Marx's findings, stating that MGM felt it was better off in challenging Bern's masculinity and make Harlow out as an "innocent dupe" rather than a party to bigamy.

+Popular culture

+He was played by Peter Lawford in the 1965 film Harlow.